shamiraty/laravel-beginners-level/README.md

 ---

-## Introduction
+## 1. Introduction
 This documentation aims to teach and demonstrate how to create Laravel applications with practical, real-world examples.
 Unlike many online tutorials that provide incomplete guidance, this guide offers in-depth explanations and solutions to real-world problems using programming.

-### Target Audience
+### 2. Target Audience
 This tutorial is designed for:
 - Academic students working on their final year projects.
 - Private individuals aspiring to become experts in web development.

 ---

-## Problem Statement
+## 3. Problem Statement
-The main purpose of this tutorial is to bridge the gap between theoretical tutorials and practical application.
-Many online resources fail to provide applicable knowledge for real-life scenarios.
-This guide focuses on solving problems using programming in the real world.
+Many tutorials on the internet show only basic examples and often skip important concepts.
+These tutorials may make web development look easy, but they don’t teach the skills needed to create real-world applications.
+Developers who follow these tutorials often struggle to handle more advanced challenges.
+Building web applications involves many techniques that need proper explanation to help developers become skilled and confident.

+## 4. Main Objective
+The main goal of this tutorial is to explain important steps in creating a Laravel application by solving a real-world problem: an Inventory Management System (MIS).
+It provides clear, step-by-step instructions to help developers learn practical skills, understand key concepts, and follow best practices for building professional applications.

 ---

-## Main Objective
-The main objective of this tutorial is to provide comprehensive, step-by-step guidance for:
-- Academic students completing their final year projects.
-- Individuals enhancing their web development skills.

----

-## Topics Covered
+## 5. Topics Covered
 Here are the important topics we will cover:
 - PHP Artisan installation
 - XAMPP installation